 Death by suicide

 If the death is presumed suicide, the insurance company will likely investigate the death to determine the cause.
 If the policyholder was outside of the 2-year waiting period, but there are still questions about the death and its legitimacy (drugs, alcohol, etc.), the insurance company may delay payout.

 What Happens with a Lapsed Policy?

-If the policyholder stopped making payments, the insurance policy lapses.
+If the policyholder stops making payments, the insurance policy lapses.
 If this happens, you won’t receive a payout.

-Make sure the insured always makes his/her payment within the 30 day grace period.
-If the policyholder can’t make payments, it’s important to talk to the insurance company to figure out other options.
+Ensure the insured always makes his/her payment within the 30-day grace period.
+If the policyholder can’t make payments, it’s important to discuss other options with the insurance company.
 Some companies have payment arrangements, yet other policies allow you to use the policy’s cash value to cover the premiums.